junxit/us-congress-bills-110/metadata.md

 - 2008-04-23 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment and with a preamble.
 Without written report.
 - 2008-04-23 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment and with a preamble.
 Without written report.
 - 2008-04-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 708.
+- 2008-04-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3450-3451; text as passed Senate: CR S3451)
+- 2008-04-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3450-3451; text as passed Senate: CR S3451)